 - Reducing repair costs: Knowing the expected machine efficiency means that proactive measures can be taken to repair prior to major breakdowns

 From an OEE perspective, it’s a best practice to measure at the step in the process where there’s a bottleneck, or potential constraint.
 No matter what’s being manufactured, there’s always a point in the process that can become an obstacle.
 It’s at that point that OEE is critical to understand what’s happening, as it’s there that determines the overall performance.

 In the past, measuring OEE and making adjustments based on those measures was something that happened largely manually, and was based on historical knowledge.
 But it shouldn’t come as any surprise that each of these is an ideal use case for machine learning.
+According to an upcoming commissioned study conducted by Forrester Consulting on behalf of RapidMiner, 76% of manufacturers view increased operation efficiency as a very important or critical outcome of machine learning initiatives.
 As we describe in our blog post on predictive maintenance, the major driver for the Industry 4.0 Revolution is the rapid development of the Internet of Things (IoT).

 As sensors become more embedded in machines, as well as integral to manufacturing, it becomes easier for manufacturers to automatically measure the necessary components to optimize their intricate operations.
 The data that is generated by the sensors can be used to ensure that the appropriate machine learning algorithms have enough data to be useful.

 For the above-mentioned three major aspects of OEE (availability; performance; quality), here’s how machine learning can be leveraged:

 - Availability: Machine learning algorithms can help lower the amount of time needed to setup or retool manufacturing lines, based on previous similar occurrences, helping to increase OEE